plone/plone.batching/plone/batching/batching.rst

   >>> batch.show_link_to_last
   False

-For extra visual smoothness you might also want to display an elipses next to your quicklink to the first page.
+For extra visual smoothness you might also want to display an ellipses next to your quicklink to the first page.

 ::